The Museum of Czech Literature

 The Museum of Czech Literature houses collections spanning the literature development and book culture in the Czech lands, as well documents that relate to the life, work and legacy of Czech literature personalities.
 Additionally, the Museum houses a remarkable collection of works of art, mostly from outstanding authors’ legacy.
 The rich funds contain famous works, such as the manuscript of a theatre play by Karel Čapek, R.U.R., where he first introduced the word “robot” being now used in many languages.

 Gallery of Fine Arts in Havlíčkův Brod

 Havlickovo namesti 18, 580 01 Havlickuv Brod

-The gallery was founded on 1.1.
-1965 and within the networks of regional galleries being built, it was assigned a focus, in this case on modern Czech book illustration, drawing and graphics.
-The specialization was selected with traditional exhibition activities at the East Bohemian publishing house and followed up on art competitions by organizing interesting events on the occasion of the National Festivals of Humor and Satire.
+Designed to specialize in modern Czech book illustration, drawing and graphics within the networks of regional galleries being built that time, the Gallery opened towards 1 January 1965 to perform traditional exhibition activities at the East Bohemian Publishing House.
+It followed up art competitions by organizing interesting events on the occasion of the National Festivals of Humor and Satire.